Meditation Symbols – What Do They Mean?

 The highest emotional quotient can be gained by performing asanas in yoga that make use of these vital energy centers.
 Yoga teachers often teach effective ways to increase the flow of positive energy through chakras which will assist in dispersing any negativity stored within the body.

-Because of their complexity, the symbols of chakras is often studied at length by those new to the practice of both yoga and meditation.
+Because of their complexity, the symbols of chakras are often studied at length by those new to the practice of both yoga and meditation.
 By studying this symbolism you will be able to identify exactly where chakras reside within your temporary body and to increase the flow of positive energy.

-- Namaste: Namaste is an ancient tradition as a way to greet others.
+Namaste is an ancient tradition as a way to greet others.

-Broken down, ‘Nama’ translates as ‘bow’ – People bow their heads with their hands touching close to their heart and in yoga tradition, this is a gesture used to thank a teacher for their teachings.
+Broken down, ‘Nama’ translates as ‘bow’ – People bow their heads with their hands touching close to their heart and in yoga asana tradition, this is a gesture used to thank a teacher for their teachings.

 ‘Namaste’ is a way of sending positive vibrations to others.
 When a person greets another with the spiritual and divine feeling, the same feeling is created within the person who receives it.